linphone-40685558/group3-coursework/usecases/usecase7.md

 ## Extensions

-All the available cities in the world will be printed
+All the available cities in the world will be printed outed.

 ## Sub-Variations